matbrady/img-placeholder-src/README.md

 # img-placeholder-src

-> helper for using strcutured data to populate various image placeholder sources.
+> helper for using structured data to populate various image placeholder sources.

+**!!
+IMPORTANT:** This module is actively in development and you should expect breaking changes in the future versions

 ## Table of Contents